Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

   - Adjusted the histogram for the Released Year to make it more readable

 ### 0.2 - October 22, 2024
-  - Added Matplotlib and Seaborn Libraries
+  - Added matplotlib and Seaborn Libraries
   - Fixed the ValueError when converting the 'streams' column from Object to Float

 ### 0.1 - October 21, 2024